tenzir/tenzir/changelog/next/features/4590--JSON-size-increase.md

-We have improved our JSON parser to be able to handle larger objects.
+The JSON parser is now able to handle extremely large events.